rswag/rswag/README.md

         }
 ```
  -->
-### Route Prefix for Swagger JSON Endpoints ###
+### Route Prefix for OpenAPI JSON Endpoints ###

-The functionality to expose Swagger files, such as those generated by rswag-specs, as JSON endpoints is implemented as a Rails Engine.
+The functionality to expose OpenAPI files, such as those generated by rswag-specs, as JSON endpoints is implemented as a Rails Engine.
 As with any Engine, you can change its mount prefix in _routes.rb_:

 ```ruby
 TestApp::Application.routes.draw do